 …you want to troubleshoot errors or bugs across your entire multisite network.
 In many cases, errors will only appear for specific user roles, which makes User Switching an invaluable tool.
 You can also use this WordPress multisite plugin to determine whether specific features are working correctly on one of your sites.

-If you want to run a multisite network that includes multilingual websites, Multisite Language Switcher will come in handy.
-This WordPress multisite plugin enables you to set default front end and admin languages for each site.
+Multisite Language Switcher is one of the best translation plugins for multisite installations that need multilingual support.
+This WordPress multisite plugin enables you to set default front-end and admin languages for each site.
 You can also display a language switcher widget or block that visitors can use if the content they’re seeing is available in more than one language.

 Keep in mind that you’ll need to translate content on your own for the language switcher to work.
 Moreover, the plugin doesn’t offer configuration options within the multisite admin area.
 Instead, you can decide which languages to use and how to display the switcher on a site-by-site basis.